 While each ECQ narrative should be written in paragraph format, the CCAR approach must be evident in those narratives.
-Write-ups are limited to four pages total for all ECQs (Fundamental Competencies are cross-cutting, they should be addressed over the complete ECQ narrative).
+Write-ups are limited to five pages total for all ECQ's.
+(Foundational Competencies are cross-cutting; they should be addressed over the complete ECQ narrative).